 Tonight, I finally sat down with my oldest daughter Cornelia, to play with Swift Playgrounds and try to teach her a bit about programming.

-I have been meaning to do this for quite some time, but have never really gotten around to it.
+I’ve been meaning to do this for quite some time, but have never gotten around to it.
 I did involve both daughters in iOS development some years ago, to create two kids apps for iPhone and iPad.
-We had a really fun time doing so, but after that, we haven’t had a continous habit of playing with code together.
+We had a really fun time doing so, but after that, we haven’t had a continuous habit of playing with code together.

 A couple of weeks ago, I attended a conference, where several earlier colleagues had brought their kids to an all day hands-on coding event.
 There, children were encouraged to play around with code and deploy their creations to real, physical devices.
-Checkout L33tSpeak for more info!
-Watching these kids thrive, gave me a dash of bad conscience, but more than that an urge to show my own daughters what programming is all about.
+Watching these kids thrive, inspired me to show my own daughters what programming is all about.

 So Cornelia and I sat down this Friday evening, downloaded Swift Playgrounds and got going.
 Starting from the very beginning, with very little previous knowledge, it was amazing to see her brain in action, intuitively breaking down the initial problems into smaller parts, solving problem by problem, as we together ventured into more difficult territory.
 When Cornelia shouted “this is FUN” for the first time, I knew that we had something good going.